cryptotaxcalculator/react-sdk/docs/Customization.md

    Get up and running right away by picking the prebuilt theme that most closely resembles your platform.

 2. **Customize the theme using variables .**
-   Set variables like fontFamily and brand color to customize components appearance.
+   Set variables like `fontFamily` and `colorBrand` to customize components appearance.

 3. **Reach out for more options.**
    If you're stuck or have any requests - just reach out to our team and we can help you create and manage your TaxHub styling.